umangkumar612/team-task-manager-Ethara.ai-full-stack-project/README.md

 ## 📄 License

-This project is for educational and assignment purposes.
+This project is developed for academic and assignment purposes.